jddecker/jddecker.github.io/content/blog/hello world/index.md

 This ruled out popular options like Gatsby, Astro, Jekyll, and Pelican, narrowing my choice to Hugo and Zola.

-Hugo is the more popular of the two.
-I fiddled around with it for a bit, but I found the Go templating engine a bit less intuitive to what I was used to using.
+Hugo is the SSG heavyweight, but after some fiddling, I found its Go templating a bit unintuitive.

-Zola just clicked better for me.
-It uses a templating engine called [Tera](https://keats.github.io/tera/docs/).
+Zola clicked.
+It uses [Tera](https://keats.github.io/tera/docs/), which feels like Jinja2 (the engine I use in Flask).
+Since I was already comfortable with that syntax, the learning curve was small.

-Using Zola is straightforward: just visit [GetZola.org](https://www.getzola.org/) and follow the instructions.
-It's similar to Jinja2, a templating engine I'm familiar with from Flask projects.
-Zola uses Tera, which uses curly brackets and percent signs, a familiar approach for those used to Jinja2.
+etting started is as simple as downloading the binary from [GetZola.org](https://www.getzola.org/) and following their initialization guide.

 ## Pico CSS for Styling